San Angelo: September 20, 2018 - March 24, 2019

 Grace Kelly and Housework in Heels

-Chapter 6: The 1960’s and 1970’s
+Chapter 6: The 1960s and 1970s

 Counterculture and Feminism

-The 1960s were a decade of tumultuous change.
-Women challenged previous ideals of feminine duty and beauty.
-The widespread use of corsets and girdles comes to an end and suddenly there are more choices: Heels or flats.
+In 1960, the FDA approved “the Pill” for use as a contraceptive.
+In the decade that followed, American women began to graduate from college and start careers at a higher rate than ever before.
+Women aggressively challenged previous ideals of feminine duty, beauty, and sexual norms.
+The widespread use of corsets and girdles came to an end and suddenly there were more choices: Heels or flats.
 Mini skirt or long, billowy dress.
-Slips and bras are optional.
-For wear with short skirts and without girdles, stockings become pantyhose.
-The changes and challenges of the times are reflected in the designs of clothing and undergarments.
+Slips and bras were optional.
+Pantyhose were developed for wear with short skirts and without girdles.

-Chapter 7: The 1980’s and 1990’s
+Chapter 7: The 1980s and 90s

 The Mtv Era: Underwear or Outerwear?

 The Memphis Design Movement represented an irreverent departure from prevailing design models of the post-WWII, mid-century era, and influenced everything from furniture to fashion.
 Pop icons like Madonna and Selena ushered in a period where underwear played a starring role, not just a supporting role.
 The idea of underwear as outerwear became mainstream fashion.
 Women fought to break the glass ceiling wearing lacy bustiers under power suits, and also began fighting back against sexual harassment in the workplace.
 In their leisure time, women showed off their aerobicized bodies in high-cut lingerie, swimsuits, and leotards.
 Bras and shoulders were padded once more.
 Underwear was worn proudly, almost aggressively.